-Five (5) voting members.
+Five (6) voting members plus one (1) independent person

-Three (3) voting members.
+Three (4) voting members.

 Article 16 - The Appeals Committee

 - a.
 Consider and determine Appeals referred from the Audit Committee in relation to the Members Code of Conduct. - b.
 Consider and, if appropriate, determine any other matters which may be referred to the Committee by the Authority, or any committee. - c.
 In making decisions to have full regard to the Authority's public equality duties and its duties under Health and Safety and Environmental and other legislation.